 Each year education professionals dedicate their time presenting College Board workshops across the country and throughout the world.
 AP consultants help train both new and experienced educators, sharing their expertise and best practices.

 - Join a talented group of teachers, counselors, and administrators in your region and across the nation.

 - Support your colleagues in the teaching community, and help students beyond your classroom.

 - Share best practices, and promote innovation and excellence in your field.

-- Commit to fulfilling the mission and goals of the College Board.
+- Commit to fulfilling the mission and goals of the College Board as a workshop consultant.

 - Be able to successfully integrate current technology and relevant resources into workshop presentations.

 In preparation for 2020, we are not taking any additional applications at this time.
 We will reopen the application process in January 2020.